 a) Age limitation for hazardous work

 As presented above, the Employment of Women, Young Persons and Children’s Act (EWYPC) provides that it is unlawful to employ children under the age of 14 years.
-The same Act amended in 2006 proscribes employment of children under 14-18 years in hazardous work, providing that the minimum age for employment on underground work in quarries or mines shall be 18 years.
+The same Act amended in 2006 proscribes employment of children between ages 14-18 in hazardous work, providing that the minimum age for employment on underground work in quarries or mines shall be 18 years.
 Similarly, ESS2 (para 19) sets out further conditions on the minimum age, stating that a child over the minimum age and under the age of 18 will not be employed or engaged in connection with the Bank-financed project in a manner that is likely to be hazardous or interfere with the child’s education or be harmful to the child’s health or physical, mental and any other relevant development.
 Considering these national and the ESF requirements, the minimum age for hazardous work under the Project is set at 18.
-Hence the use of any person under the age of 18 will be forbidden due to the hazardous work situation given the exposure to COVID-19.
+Hence the use of any person under the age of 18 will be prohibited due to the hazardous nature of work given the exposure to COVID-19.

 Minimum age for project workers

 The national Employment of Women, Young Persons and Children’s Act (EWYPC) as well as ESS2 allow persons under 18 and over 15 to be engaged if the work is non-hazardous and does not interfere with the child’s education and not harmful to the child’s development (for example, administrative work, site cleaning or rubbish removal).
-However, no work is considered non-hazardous due to the risk of exposure to COVID 19.
-Hence the the minimum age of project workers for all works under the Project is set at 18.
+However, with regards to this project, no work is considered non-hazardous due to the risk of exposure to COVID 19.
+Hence the minimum age of project workers for all works under the Project is set at 18.

 Process of age verification